epsy/clize/docs/basics.rst

     def echo(*text:Parameter.REQUIRED, prefix='', suffix='', reverse=False):
         """Echoes text back

-        text: The text to echo back
+        :param text: The text to echo back

-        reverse: Reverse text before processing
+        :param reverse: Reverse text before processing

-        prefix: Prepend this to each line in word
+        :param prefix: Prepend this to each line in word

-        suffix: Append this to each line in word
+        :param suffix: Append this to each line in word

         """
         text = ' '.join(text)